 C15.
-FINAL EXAM: May 19 / 10AM
+FINAL EXAM: May 9 / 10AM

-The final exam will be held online.
+The final exam will be held IN PERSON, Dept of BMI, 77 Goodell St, Buffalo, NY 14203, 5th floor, room 506.
 It will be composed of questions and exercises covering the complete content of the course.
 Students may use any documentation they consider useful to consult during the exam, whether or not used during the course.
+They must do the exam however alone!